Now accepting Telehealth appointments. Contact us to schedule a virtual visit.

 Light therapy

-For light therapy, LUX Dermatology uses the XTRAC® laser, which delivers a narrowband ultraviolet B (NB-UVB) light to the areas of depigmentation to increase melanocyte activity.
+For light therapy, at LUX Dermatology, we use the XTRAC® laser, which delivers a narrowband ultraviolet B (NB-UVB) light to the areas of depigmentation to increase melanocyte activity.

-For widespread vitiligo, the team may recommend PUVA light therapy, which combines UVA light with the medication Psoralen to restore skin color.
+For widespread vitiligo, our team may recommend PUVA light therapy, which combines UVA light with the medication Psoralen to restore skin color.

 Surgery

-If medications or light therapy fail to restore skin color, the team could suggest autologous skin grafts.
-During the procedure, they cover your depigmented skin with skin from other parts of your body.
+If medications or light therapy fail to restore skin color, our team could suggest autologous skin grafts.
+During the procedure, we cover your depigmented skin with skin from other parts of your body.

 Many effective treatments are available for vitiligo.
-To get the help you need, call LUX Dermatology today or book an appointment online.
+To get the help you need, call us at LUX Dermatology today or book an appointment online.